Updated May 04, 2024

 • Physical fatigue

-• Cognitive difficulties (often referred to as “fibro fog”) characterized by difficulties focusing, paying attention, and concentrating on cognitive tasks
+• Cognitive difficulties (often referred to as “fibro fog”) are characterized by difficulties focusing, paying attention, and concentrating on cognitive tasks.

 Fibromyalgia can also come with co-existing conditions, including mood disorders, postural tachycardia syndrome, and painful bladder syndrome.
 Symptoms usually start following a significant event, like a physical or psychological trauma, surgery, or infection, but they can also come on gradually without any trigger or inciting incident.

 There is no known cure for fibromyalgia.
 However, a clinical trial suggests that static magnetic field therapy may help to reduce pain symptoms associated with fibromyalgia.
-Patients who used a functional magnetic sleep pad showed the most significant change in scores measuring pain and tender points over a period of six months.
+Patients who used a functional magnetic sleep pad showed the most significant change in scores measuring pain and tender points for six months.

 Fibromyalgia is often otherwise managed with a mix of medication, physical therapies, and lifestyle changes.
 Medication for fibromyalgia can include over-the-counter pain relievers, antidepressants, and anti-seizure drugs.
 Physical therapy and occupational therapy can help to reduce the effect of fibromyalgia on everyday life, while counseling can provide strategies for dealing with the stress and mental burden of the disorder.